JamesEArnold/claude-hooks/README.md

 ### Manual Mode

-1. Create a markdown file in `hooks/`:
+1. Create a markdown file in your hooks directory (run `npx tsx src/cli.ts config` to see the location):

 ```markdown
 # Hook: detect-secrets